1 Biostatistics basics

 Randomly assign students to project groups.

 1. [2 points] As discussed in the Syllabus, the Group Project is a major part of this class.
 All students in your section will be divided into groups of 4 to 5 students each.
 For this activity, you will randomly assign students to groups.
 Each student must be assigned to one and only one group.
-Use the list of student names from the letter frequency activity on Google Classroom to answer this question.
+Assume there are 23 students in your section, and you can simply “name” each student “Student 01”, “Student 02”, …, “Student 23”.
 You can use any method you want to assign groups, as long as it is truly random.
 You need to upload your work to show how your randomization procedure works.
 This could be any of the following:

-• a scanned piece of paper showing randomization
+• a picture of a piece of paper showing randomization

 • a Google Sheet/Doc with randomization procedure